dart-windows/win32/PUBLISHING.md

    the latest.

 2. Run `dart test` to make sure all the automated tests are still working.

-   - Optionally, also run it from Windows 7 to make sure nothing downlevel has failed.
-   - These tests are also run through CI/CD on GitHub.
+   These tests are also run through CI/CD on GitHub.

 3. Bump the version in `pubspec.yaml` and update `CHANGELOG.md`.